By the time you’re 4 weeks pregnant, you can usually get a clear positive on a urine pregnancy test.

-At week four, miscarriage is called a chemical pregnancy since the embryo cannot be detected on ultrasound, only through blood and urine testing.
+At week 4, miscarriage is called a chemical pregnancy since the embryo cannot be detected on ultrasound, only through blood and urine testing.

 Signs of miscarriage include cramping, spotting, and heavy bleeding.
 If you experience these symptoms, don’t necessarily fear the worst.
 As the blastocyst buries deeper into your lining, you may have spotting and discomfort.
 In other words, not all blood means miscarriage is imminent.

-The best way to gauge what’s going on is to keep an eye on yourself and speak with your doctor about the symptoms you are encountering.
+The best way to gauge what’s going on is to keep an eye on yourself and speak with your doctor about the symptoms you’re experiencing.

 The waiting game

-The first weeks can seem difficult and like a major waiting game.
+The first weeks can seem like a difficult waiting game.
 It’s easy to compare notes with friends and family.
 Keep in mind that each pregnancy and each woman is unique.
-What may have worked or been an issue for someone else might not apply in your situation.
+What may have worked or been a problem for someone else might not apply in your situation.

-If you ever have questions or concerns during pregnancy, your first resource should be your care provider.
-They’re used to frequent calls and even “silly” questions, so ask away!
+If you ever have questions or concerns during pregnancy, your first resource should be your healthcare provider.
+They’re used to frequent calls and even silly questions, so ask away!